luizgustavocosta/virtual-threads/README.md

 ## Virtual Threads usage scenarios
 ### Increase the processing request capacity - Microservices

-50 users, i.e., 50 requests and the server can handle 10.
+50 users, i.e., 50 requests on [Thread-Per-Request Model](https://www.oreilly.com/library/view/head-first-servlets/9780596516680/ch04s04.html), and the server can handle 10.

 With Virtual Threads, all requests will be handled on arrival, increasing the server responsiveness.